yukiisbored/jago/README.md

 ## License

-jago is free and unencumbered public domain software.
-For more information, see http://unlicense.org/ or the accompanying LICENSE file.
+jago is free and open-source software licensed under the ISC license.

 ## See also